axem-solutions/example/docs/dev_env.md

 - `axemsolutions/make_gnu_arm:latest`: contains the make and gnu-arm-none-eabi tools
 - `axemsolutions/stlink_org:latest`: contains the stlink-org tool
 - `axemsolutions/cpputest:latest`: contains the CppUTest tool

+!!! note

+    The images gets pulled from an available registry.
+List the available registries with the `dem list-reg` command.
+Use the `dem add-reg` and `dem del-reg` commands to add and delete registries.

 If you issue the `dem info Tutorial` command again, you will see that the required images are now available locally.
 Running `dem list --local --env` makes the locally installed Development